Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 - Slice — truncates leading characters in signature which come before given position.
 - Reverse — reverses the entire signature.

-Once you successfully extract the type and order of the used operations, you need to store them somewhere so that you can execute them on a signature.
+Once you successfully extract the types and order of the used operations, you need to store them somewhere so that you can execute them on a signature.

 ### Deciphering signatures and updating URLs